olincollege/shades_adventure/README.md

 The main installation required for this project is conda python (3.8).
 You can install it using this link:

 Pygame is also required to run the game.
-You can find instructions for installing it here:
+You can install this library by typing `pip install pygame`.

 ## File Structure